 Marc Bell, a Canadian cartoonist, has been making comics, art books, zines, collages, mail art, paintings and sculptures since the early 90’s when he went to an art high school and later took fine art in University.
 In this conversation with his old pal and colleague, Megan Kelso, they discuss his current work, collaboration, inspiration and the travails of being a “mid-career artist.”
 The conversation took place in a series of email exchanges during August and September 2019.
-Marc will be a Special Guest at Short Run on November 9th.
+Marc was scheduled to be a special guest but had to unfortunately cancel due to border and immigration fears.

 Megan Kelso (K): Hi Marc!
 I’m intrigued by what seems like a new visual direction in your work, at least new to me.
 I think I first saw it in those large canvas painting/drawings you did.
 I know you did some originally for your residency at Struts in Sackville.
 One of them was called Puritanical Psychic Attack.
 Were those the first of these purely abstract shapes with dark spot blacks?